 An organization does not have exclusive rights to the day, week or month of their proclamation

 Proclamations are not typically issued for individuals.
 Depending on the occasion or event, either a Certificate of Recognition or a Congratulatory letter may be provided

 The request must be made by a City of Tahlequah resident or other person affiliated with a Tahlequah business or organization

 How should a proclamation request be made?

-Requests can be mailed, emailed, faxed or hand-delivered.
-If mailed, emailed, or faxed, please call to verify receipt by our office.
+Requests can be emailed or called into the Mayor's office.
+If emailed, please call to verify receipt by our office. - 918-456-0651.

 Requests should be made at least 10 business days in advance of the date the document is needed.
 Please include:

 Contact person’s first and last name, address, and telephone number